 Features and optional extras of a landlord insurance policy you might want to consider are:

 Landlord buildings insurance

-This policy type will cover you for damage caused to the roof, walls and permanent fixtures of your property.
-What damage you are covered against will vary by insurer, some policies will provide cover for external structures such as garages, unattached buildings or even swimming pools.
-You may want to insure that a buildings insurance policy covers the cost of clearing the land, surveying and rebuilding the property if it was destroyed by an insured event.
+This policy type will cover you for damage caused to your property’s roof, walls, and permanent fixtures.
+The damage you are covered against will vary by insurer; some policies cover external structures such as garages, unattached buildings, or even swimming pools.
+You might want to ensure that a building’s insurance policy covers the cost of clearing the land, surveying and rebuilding the property if an insured event destroyed it.

-If you let any of your properties as fully or partially insured you might want to consider contents cover to protect the items you provide such as sofas, carpets and appliances.
+If you let any of your properties as fully or partially insured, you might want to consider contents cover to protect your items, such as sofas, carpets, and appliances.

-Landlord liability cover can help cover your legal costs if a tenant or visitor of your property made a personal injury claim against you.
-It could also pay their compensation award and costs if you were found to be at fault.
-You may also want to consider employer’s liability cover if you have employees working on your properties such as, cleaners, property managers or gardeners.
+Landlord liability coverage could help cover your legal costs if a tenant or visitor of your property made a personal injury claim against you.
+It could also pay their compensation award and costs if you were at fault.
+You may also want to consider employer’s liability cover if you have employees working on your properties, such as cleaners, property managers or gardeners.

 Landlord Insurance Providers

 - AA Landlord Insurance

 - Aviva Landlord Insurance

 - Churchill Landlord Insurance